andriusch/blueprints_boy/docs/_posts/2011-1-1-basic-usage.markdown

     build :apple
   end

-  it "should be an apple" do
+  it "is an apple" do
     expect(apple.species).to eq('apple')
   end
 end